Nippur: History

+Early Bronze Age

+Early Dynastic period

 Nippur never enjoyed political hegemony in its own right, but its control was crucial, as it was considered capable of conferring the overall "kingship" on monarchs from other city-states.
 It was distinctively a sacred city, important from the possession of the famous Ekur temple of Enlil.
-Ninurta also had his main cult center, the E-shumesha temple, in the city-state.
+Ninurta, son of Enlil, also had his main cult center, the E-shumesha temple, in the city-state.